The geometric bookkeeping guide to Feynman integral reduction and $\varepsilon$-factorised differential equations: Conclusions

 \subsection{Acknowledgements}

 We thank Stefan M\"uller-Stach for useful discussions.
 S.W. would like to thank the Kavli Institute for Theoretical Physics in Santa Barbara for hospitality.
 This work has been supported by the Research Unit ``Modern Foundations of Scattering Amplitudes'' (FOR 5582) funded by the German Research Foundation (DFG).
 X.W. is supported by the University Development Fund of The Chinese University of Hong Kong, Shenzhen, under the Grant No. UDF01003912.
-The work of FG is supported by the European Union (ERC Consolidator Grant LoCoMotive 101043686).
-Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council.
+This research has received funding from the European Research Council (ERC) under the European Union’s Horizon 2022 Research and Innovation Program (ERC Advanced Grant No.~101097780, EFT4jets and ERC Consolidator Grant No.~101043686 LoCoMotive).
+Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.